neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 :width: 500px
 ```

-You can see that with training the [loss curve](#losscurve) has a familiar shape, and at the end we get a test accuracy of about 70% which isn’t too bad for a classification task with a chance accuracy of 5% and only 200 spiking neurons.
+You can see that with training the [loss curve](#losscurve) has a familiar shape, and at the end we get a test accuracy of about 70% which isn't too bad for a classification task with a chance accuracy of 5% and only 200 spiking neurons.

 ```{figure} figures/lossc.png
 :label: losscurve